varadhodiyil/payments/readme.md

-# sports_events
+# Payment Interface
-Provides API for list, get match for betting
+Provides API for handling Stripe payments.
+Uses Card as Payment method

 Built as Rest API, this uses `django-rest-framework` and `django`.
-Database used is `MySQL`.
+Database used is `SqlLite`.
 The app is documented with Swagger and redoc.

 # Demo URL